hartwigmedical/actin/molecular/README.md

    -output_directory /path/to/where/patient_record_json_file_is_written
 ```

+- The clinical JSON should be the output of [ACTIN Clinical](https://github.com/hartwigmedical/actin/tree/master/clinical).
+- The SERVE directory should hold the output JSON of [SERVE](https://github.com/hartwigmedical/serve/tree/master/algo) and is used for
+  annotation
+  and interpretation of the genomic findings.

-In case a molecular test has been analysed by [OncoAnalyser](https://nf-co.re/oncoanalyser/) and an ORANGE output is available, this can be
+In case a molecular test has been analysed by [OncoAnalyser](https://nf-co.re/oncoanalyser/) and
+an [ORANGE](https://github.com/hartwigmedical/hmftools/tree/master/orange) output is available, this can be
 provided via `orange_json`:

 | Argument    | Example Value        | Details                                                                 |
 |-------------|----------------------|-------------------------------------------------------------------------|
 | orange_json | /path/to/orange.json | The path to ORANGE json in case an ORANGE record exists for the patient |

-The following assumptions are made about the inputs:

-- The clinical JSON is the output of [ACTIN Clinical](https://github.com/hartwigmedical/actin/tree/master/clinical).
-- The ORANGE JSON is the JSON output from [ORANGE](https://github.com/hartwigmedical/hmftools/tree/master/orange).
-- The SERVE directory holds the output JSON of [SERVE](https://github.com/hartwigmedical/serve/tree/master/algo) and is used for annotation
-  and interpretation of the genomic findings.

-The following parameters are mandatory and used for interpretation of other molecular tests that are provided via the clinical input.
+In addition, the following parameters are mandatory and used for interpretation of other molecular tests that are provided via the clinical
-Note that all of these resources are available as standard resources from Hartwig.
+input.
+Note that all of these resources are available as standard resources within Hartwig.

 | Argument                | Example Value                  | Details                                                         |
 |-------------------------|--------------------------------|-----------------------------------------------------------------|